andrinheusser/elohnausweiss-ssk-csv-import-organizer/README.md

 ## Usage

-Download the executable under dist/ (and the Excel/CSV Vorlage if needed)

 Run `deno run index.ts` and enter Input and Arbeitgeber Data.

 The created `output.csv` file is ready for upload.